astrid12345/Visium_ST/README.md

 ## Raw data

-Raw data to re-analyse the dataset published in "Decoding spatial gene activity changes in multiple sclerosis lesion progression" can be found on GSE208747.
+Raw data can be found on GSE208747.